Are Smoothies Good For You?

 When made with real food, smoothies are most certainly a healthy choice.
-Whether you are opting for a fruit smoothie, a green smoothie or a protein smoothie, when made with whole foods such as fruits, vegetables, yogurt, nuts, seed or milk, smoothies can certainly be included in a healthy diet.
-The healthiness of a smoothie depends largely on its ingredients, its purpose and the context the individual’s overall diet and health goals.
+Whether you are opting for a fruit smoothie, a green smoothie, or a protein smoothie, when made with whole foods such as fruits, vegetables, yogurt, nuts, seed, or milk, smoothies can certainly be included in a healthy diet.
+The healthiness of a smoothie depends largely on its ingredients, its purpose, and the context of the individual’s overall diet and health goals.

 How To Make a Healthy Smoothie

-The best way to make a healthy smoothie is to make it yourself and, if you intend to use it as a meal replacement, create a balanced meal with fibre, protein and fat.
+The best way to make a healthy smoothie is to make it yourself and, if you intend to use it as a meal replacement, create a balanced meal with fiber, protein, and fat.
 Here are some general guidelines for creating a healthy smoothie:

 The Bottom Line